KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 The radiant emanations subversal to Theon have no such common disposition.

-By the **Principle of Resonant Return**, every being returns to the frequency it most resembles — placement by resemblance, not reward or punishment.
+By the **Principle of Resonant Return** (`MP05-godhood-and-transmutation-ch9-11.md` §11.2), every being returns to the frequency it most resembles — placement by resemblance, not reward or punishment.

 The strata are degrees of centropy and entropy, and a being's disposition resonates it to the register it most resembles.